US Officials Reject Trump Claims On Toll, Defend Vaccine Rollout - UrduPoint

 US Officials Reject Trump Claims On Toll, Defend Vaccine Rollout

-Washington, Jan 3 (UrduPoint / Pakistan Point News - 3rd Jan, 2021 ) :US officials on Sunday rejected Donald Trump's claim that the national Covid-19 death toll of 350,000 has been exaggerated, but defended the stumbling campaign to vaccinate millions of Americans.
+Washington, Jan 4 (UrduPoint / Pakistan Point News - 4th Jan, 2021 ) :US officials on Sunday rejected Donald Trump's claim that the national Covid-19 death toll of more than 350,000 has been exaggerated, but defended the stumbling campaign to vaccinate millions of Americans.

 Some 4.2 million people in the US have received initial doses of the two-dose vaccines from Pfizer-BioNTech or Moderna -- far below official predictions of 20 million by the new year.